Get a free, no obligation personal loan quote with rates as low as 9.99%

 Previously, lease transfers were considered a means for housing advocates to pass on low rents and prevent arbitrary rent hikes between tenants.

 If you are looking to transfer your lease, you must contact your landlord for permission.
-In Quebec, the enactment of Law 31 in 2024 has shifted lease transfer regulations, granting landlords the authority to refuse a lease transfer.
+In Quebec, the enactment of Law 31 has shifted lease transfer regulations, granting landlords the authority to refuse a lease transfer.
 In addition, landlords are allowed to terminate a lease if a tenant requests a transfer.

 Evictions And Late Payments In Quebec